java-to-kotlin/java-to-kotlin.github.io/reviews.md

 >
 > Highly recommended.
 >
-> Torbjörn Reviewed in the United States on November 21, 2021
+> —Torbjörn Reviewed in the United States on November 21, 2021

 > ⭐️⭐️⭐️⭐️⭐️ Beyond expectations